Science-Mentorship-Institute/eemp_embedded_sys/README.md

     - After selecting the microcontroller, select "Micropython" Beginner Templates.
     -  You should now see a development environment with files like main.py and diagram.json.
 You should also see a simulation environment with the ESP32-C3-MINI-1.
         - If you can't, you may be zoomed out or zoomed in too much.
-    - Next, Try out Sample 0: Blinking LED
+    - Next, Try out Sample 1: Blinking LED

+# Background
+- In this lab, you will go over how electronics are developed at the software layer using a simulation software called Wokwi.

 ### Micropython
 Micropython is a programming language specifically designed for microcontrollers that often have very little memory to store programs.
 Micropython is based on python 3 so most of the syntax follows python 3.
 The difference between Micropython and Python 3 is that micropython is specifically designed for microcontrollers so there are **less** general purpose libraries for micropython.